Alone in the Woods

 I wonder what Winnie the Pooh has to say today?
 I pick up the little book a friend recently gave me, Winnie’s Diary, and look up today’s date, the 1st of December.

 (Swedish) Nu drar de bort, helt utan hast och skogen väntar.

-Now they set off, taking their time, and the forest awaits them.
+Now they set off, without haste, and the forest awaits them.

 I wonder, is Winnie the Pooh spying on me?

 Under the old grandfather tree I sit, huddling close to the fire.
 Up on the hill I look down upon the frozen face of the lake.
 Were it not for the light of the full mother moon, would I be at the mercy of the night of the north.
 Now she shines, lighting up the night, and casting her bright gaze over the forest, snowy white.

 The first snowfall is yet white and pure, a glittery heaven in the moonlight.

 I am alone, and I will not meet my friends for another two nights.
 It might be a nightmare were you afraid of the forest at night, but I for one could not be happier.
 Up on the hill and under the protection of the great grandfather tree, I feel at one with the forest around me.

 Alone I am free to listen to the song of the wind whispering in the trees.
 Alone I am free to watch the first light of day and the crisp, clear blue up above.